ryan-mcclue/unsw/comp3121/quiz.md

 * From BST definition, if node X is left child of parent, then parent is \> node X
 * From BST definition, all elements in node X's right subtree \> node X
 * So, node X's parent will only be successor if node X is left child and node X has no right subtree.
-* This is because elements in node X's right subtree are \> node X but \< node X's parent.
+* This is because elements in node X's right subtree are \> node X but \< node X's parent's ancestors.
 * So, if node X has a right subtree, its successor will be minimum value its right subtree.
 * From BST definition, the minimum value in right subtree cannot have a left child, as this child would be \< its parent, therefore making it the successor.
 * As a result, if node X has a right child, i.e. right subtree, then the successor of node X does not have a left child.